ecssiah/libgdx-and-jruby/README.md

 The setupBody method may seem complicated, but it is just a lot of the same thing over and over.
 This is where the capsule-like box2d body is setup for the player.
 It can easily be changed to setup a body for any entity in the game.
 As a matter of fact, I created the method by swapping a couple things in my setupEntity class for my game.
 I don't think there is much mroe that needs to be explained in the light of Ruby and Java.
 There are plenty of libgdx references if a particular method doesn't make sense.

-One last thing to notice is in the keyDown method.
 Ruby allows for an inline if statement like Java.

     Gdx.app.exit if keycode == Keys::ESCAPE